mobius-software-ltd/amqp-test-suite/README.md

 ### Installation

-First of all, you should clone [Performance COAP Test Suite](https://github.com/mobius-software-ltd/amqp-test-suite).
+First of all, you should clone [Performance AMQP Test Suite](https://github.com/mobius-software-ltd/amqp-test-suite).

 Then you have to build the project.
 For this purpose run in console "mvn clean install -Dgpg.skip=true"